magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 - Enter widget edit mode and go to the "Overlays" section.
 - Switch to the "Circles" tab and click "Add circle".
 - Select the entity that will be represented as a circle.
 This can be a device, entity alias, or function.
 - Define the key with the coordinates of the circle.
-ThingsBoard will use the "perimeter" key by default to read the circle coordinates from the entity&#39;s attribute.
+IoT Hub will use the "perimeter" key by default to read the circle coordinates from the entity&#39;s attribute.
 If your entity uses a different key name, update it here.
 - Click "Apply" — the circle will appear on the map based on the entity's data.

 {% include images-gallery.html imageCollection="add-circle" %}